srcdslab/sm-plugin-mapchooser-extended/README.md

-        "Admin"         "1" // Map can only be nominated by Admins "Leader"        "1" // Map can only be nominated by Leaders "Extends"       "3" // Numbers of extends available }
+        "Admin"         "1" // Map can only be nominated by Admins "Leader"        "1" // Map can only be nominated by Leaders "Extends"       "3" // Numbers of extends available "ExtendTime"    "15" // Duration of an Extend in minutes "ExtendRound"   "3" // Numbers of rounds to extend "ExtendFrag"    "100" // Numbers of frags to extend }
 }
 ```